lenatornya/hello-word/README.md

 Hi Humans!
 I'm Alena

 I try to learn English every day
-I need to work more
+And I know to I need to work more